fjoalland/design-system-web/docs/components/button.md

 status: Complete

 variations:
-- title: Button types
-  description: Several predefined button styles, each serving its own semantic purpose, with a few extras thrown in for more control.
-  pattern: buttons/button-types.html
-- title: Tag variants
-  description: The `.btn` classes are designed to be used with the `<button>` element.
-However, you can also use these classes on `<a>` or `<input>` elements (though some browsers may apply a slightly different rendering).
-  pattern: buttons/button-tags.html
 - title: Sizes
   description: Fancy larger or smaller buttons?
 Add `.btn-lg` or `.btn-sm` for additional sizes.
   pattern: buttons/button-sizes.html